masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ### G) Problems with Asynchronous programing using Callback (Callback Hell)
-From here on, the sections will get a bit longer as we dive into transforming a basic program into a more complex one.
+From here on, the section will get a bit longer as we dive into transforming a basic program into a more complex one.
 Eventually, we will explore how callback hell can complicate our coding experience significantly.
 Now, Let's begin side by side with a story upon which we'll base our program's transformation step by step.

 **Story: Chapter1** - Imagine a Club asks its coach to select a team using a lottery system and then use another lottery system to assign dressing room lockers to the chosen players.
 Player selection will occur sequentially, as will locker selection.
 ```javascript